zhoumingyi/DynaMO/README.md

 bash deobf.sh
 ```

-Then, you will see the results (will be saved in the file 'attack.txt').
+Then, it will automatically apply the Model Obfuscation to the test model and perform the instrumentation attacks for the obfuscated model.
+The attack performance can be found in the file 'attack.txt' in this folder.

 ## Test the DynaMO